Features

 Nightwish won’t be touring their new album, Yesterwynde.
 Instead, Tuomas Holopainen will be spending time reading and Nordic walking.
 But for the man behind one of Europe’s biggest bands, the music never stops.
 “I’m thinking about creating stuff constantly.”

-Having already informed their label that Nightwish wouldn’t be doing any touring to promote it, Tuomas Holopainen had even more great, business-sense news.
+Having already informed their label that Nightwish wouldn’t be doing any touring to promote it, Tuomas Holopainen had even more good, business-sense news.

 At a meeting to discuss the plan of attack for the band’s upcoming 10th album, he informed them that the first single was to be the track Perfume Of The Timeless, a near nine-minute epic.
 Apparently, there’s data drawn from crunching millions of hours of listener data that says Spotify listeners tend to skip in less than 30 seconds if there’s no vocals by then.